ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 ---------------------

 The system will periodically be unavailable to start jobs.
-**When you log into Nightingale, any upcoming system interruptions are listed in the message of the day.**
+**When you log into Nightingale any upcoming system interruptions are listed in the message of the day.**
 There are three *scheduled* system maintenance periods every year in January, May, and August.
 Other *unscheduled*, emergency downtimes may occur for important system software security updates or due to a hardware failure.
 For a downtime, there will be a reservation in Slurm to prevent jobs from starting if the jobs would not be complete before the downtime begins.